spacetelescope/hst_notebooks/notebooks/WFC3/README.md

 Space Telescope (HST) and the James Webb Space Telescope (JWST).
 To install, see [stenv readthedocs](https://stenv.readthedocs.io/en/latest/) or [stenv GitHub](https://github.com/spacetelescope/stenv).

-`hst_notebooks/notebooks_env` is the default virtual environment for HST Notebooks, which contains the same scientific computing libraries in `stenv`, but not the HST and JWST libraries.
-This environment can also be used as a base, but is not recommended.

 In addition, each notebook contains a `requirements.txt` file that needs to be installed before running the notebooks.
 Some notebooks contain a `pre-requirements.sh`